Gabriella439/slides/evangelism/marketing.md

 🤔: Should we give Haskell a try?

-🙂: I've heard great things about Haskell
+🙂: I've had great experiences with Haskell

 🙂: Me, too!
 I used Haskell myself and I'd recommend it without hesitation